object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

     AttributeError: 'Group' object has no attribute 'notation'

-In fact, :class:`Group` is never supposed to be instantiated, it plays the role of an :term:`abstract base class`.
+In fact, :class:`Group` is never supposed to be instantiated, it plays the role of an :term:`abstract class`.
 In other words, it's role is to provide functionality to classes that inherit from it, rather than to be the type of objects itself.
-We will return to this in more detail in :numref:`abstract_base_classes`.
+We will return to this in more detail in :numref:`abstract_classes`.

 However, if we instead instantiate :class:`~example_code.groups.CyclicGroup` then everything works: